Stratolaunch Systems: History

 Later in the year, in November 2015, Gary Wentz "stepped down as president and CEO of Stratolaunch Systems to join United Launch Alliance to lead human launch services" for ULA.
 Vulcan ended its contract with Orbital ATK in mid-2015 and indicated that a decision on a new rocket for the Stratolaunch Carrier Aircraft would be made in late 2015.

 In 2017, Fast Company named the Stratolaunch one of the world's most innovative companies citing the air-launch system's size and ability to fly in inclement weather.
 In April 2017, Stratolaunch formally transitioned its name from Vulcan Aerospace to Stratolaunch Systems Corporation.

 In May 2017, the Stratolaunch was rolled out for the first time to begin fueling tests, the first of many ground tests.

 In December 2017, the Stratolaunch was rolled out for the first taxi test on the runway at the Mojave Air and Space Port in California.
 On April 13, 2019, Stratolaunch took to the air for the first time and flew for two and a half hours from the Mojave Air and Space Port.
 The flight reached a maximum altitude of 4,570 meters and a top speed of 278 kilometers per hour.

 In January 2019, Stratolaunch announced it was halting development of its own air-launched family of launch vehicles.
 This followed the death of Stratolaunch founder Paul Allen in October 2018, who had been the source of funds for the capital intensive development program since its founding in 2011.
 In April 2019, Jean Floyd remained CEO of Stratolaunch.

 On 31 May 2019, it was reported that the company would cease operations and that sale of its assets was being explored.
 In the event, the company remained in operation and posted job openings, including listings for test pilots, in September 2019.
+Stratolaunch rapidly grew their staff from just 13 employees in October 2019 to 87 employees by mid-December 2019.
+Stratolaunch currently has over 360 employees and contractors.